SanCloudLtd/meta-sancloud/README.md

 Issues and Pull Requests for this BSP layer may be opened on our primary GitHub repository at https://github.com/SanCloudLtd/meta-sancloud.

-For further support enquiries please contact us via email to yocto@sancloud.co.uk.
+For further support enquiries please contact us via email to yocto@sancloud.com.